properotech/tech-challenge/front-end/js-test/README.md

 Please keep the following in mind

 * Structure the code so it's easy to explain and understand the process you've followed
-* Use any pattern if you consider it
+* Use any design pattern if you consider it
 * Display the final solution